erikaduan/textbook_notes/blog_posts/transformers_brandon_rohrer.md

   ])

 # Create the entire word weights matrix
-# The first column contains all vector weights from corpus 1 and so forth
+# The first column contains all the different word weights from corpus 1
-# A row contains all word weights for a unique one-hot vector
+# A row contains all corpus word weights for a unique one-hot vector
-# Weights matrix row order follows the same word order as the one-hot vector
+# Weights matrix row order follows the same column order as the one-hot vector
 weights = np.array([
   [0.1, 0.5], # files
   [0.3, 0.2], # find